Louisiana Highway 116: Pre-1955 route numbering

 In the original Louisiana Highway system in use between 1921 and 1955, the modern LA 116 was designated as State Route 309.

 Route 309 was created in 1928 by an act of the state legislature.
-The western terminus at Camp Beauregard was originally a junction with both US 165 and State Route 14, which were co-signed north of Alexandria.
+The western terminus at Camp Beauregard (now Louisiana National Guard Training Center Pineville) was originally a junction with both US 165 and State Route 14, which were co-signed north of Alexandria.
 The location was at that time outside the Pineville city limits in an area known as Kingsville.
 Route 309 extended in a straight line to what was then the artillery range of Camp Beauregard, 6.6 mi distant.
 In the early 1940s, this became the site of Esler Army Airfield, now known as Esler Regional Airport.

 The portion of the current LA 116 extending south from the airport to LA 28 (formerly State Route 123) did not exist during the pre-1955 era.
 However, an eastern extension of the route was designated in 1930 as State Route 623, which did connect to Route 123 at nearby Holloway.
 Route 623 was eventually eliminated, and state maintenance once again ended on Route 309 at Esler Army Airfield until the 1955 Louisiana Highway renumbering.